 In order to get divorced, you need to let the court know your division of assets and debts from the marriage.
-Like the other main areas of required decision making in a divorce (spousal support, child support and a parenting plan), it is usually best to make these decisions yourself.
+Like the other main areas of required decision making in a divorce (spousal support, child support and a parenting plan), it is usually best to make these decisions yourself or with the assistance of a divorce mediator.
 You have a lot of discretion in the division that you agree upon.
-The court will normally only question your division if it appears to be incomplete or if one of you is taking substantially less than half of the marital property without the benefit of legal advice.
+The court will normally only question your division if it appears to be incomplete or if one of you is taking substantially less than half of the marital (community) property without the benefit of legal advice and without providing some explanation.

 Approach for Division of Assets and Debts